 “Sylvie,” Janelle says as she comes up behind me “we’ve talked about this.
 Human girls eat cooked food.”

 She puts her hands on my shoulders and squeezes gently.
 I turn to face her, my sour expression making her laugh for some reason.
-Janelle is a bit taller than I am, with thick wavy black hair.
-Not only is her body far more curvaceous than my own, but her face is much prettier.
+Janelle stands taller than I, with thick, wavy black hair that shimmers if the light catches it right.
+The soft curves and pretty face make me feel ugly.
 Her lips are thick and full where mine are thin, and her eyes are a normal, but beautiful, shade of green.
-Even her voice is nicer than mine, though she speaks with a funny accent that Fritz calls French.
-It’s no wonder that he prefers her to me.
+Even her voice sounds nicer than mine, though she speaks with a funny accent Fritz calls French.
+It’s no wonder he prefers her to me.

-“I can go down to the Bordello’s in town and get her some raw venison,” Fritz says helpfully.
+“I can go down to the Bordello’s in town and get her some raw venison,” Fritz says.

-Janelle rolls her eyes and sighs, though her fingers continue to caress my shoulders.
+Janelle rolls her eyes and sighs while her fingers continue to caress my shoulders.

 “You’re not helping, Fitzgerald,” she says.

 “Sorry.”
-Fritz drizzles, and the skillet sizzles.
+Fritz drizzles the batter onto the skillet with a steaming hiss.
 I try one of the greasy sausages and force it down.
 It’s soft and spongy, like most cooked meat.
 I prefer ripping my meals right off the bone, warm blood splashing down my throat while my pack brothers and sisters snarl and bicker over the scraps.
 I did not lead the pack—one must be able to mate to be an Alpha—but I was never challenged for my portion of the kill.